pu2clr/SI4844/README.md

 This library can be freely distributed using the MIT Free Software model.
 [Copyright (c) 2019 Ricardo Lima Caratti](https://github.com/pu2clr/SI4735#mit-licence)

+Contact: pu2clr@gmail.com

+By Ricardo Lima Caratti, Oct 2019.

+## See also

-See also [Si4735 Library for Arduino](https://github.com/pu2clr/SI4735).
+1. [PU2CLR Si4735 Library for Arduino](https://pu2clr.github.io/SI4735/).
 Unlike SI4844, the Si4735 has more features and can operate on SSB mode via patch application.
 This library was built based on “Si47XX PROGRAMMING GUIDE; AN332 ”.
 It also can be used on all members of the SI47XX family respecting, of course, the features available for each IC version.
-These functionalities can be seen in the comparison matrix shown in table 1 (Product Family Function); pages 2 and 3 of the programming guide.
+These functionalities can be seen in the comparison matrix shown in table 1 (Product Family Function); pages 2 and 3 of the programming guide;

-Contact: pu2clr@gmail.com

-By Ricardo Lima Caratti, Oct 2019.
+2. [PU2CLR AKC695X Arduino Library](https://pu2clr.github.io/AKC695X/).
+The AKC695X is a family of IC DSP receiver from AKC technology.
+The AKC6955 and AKC6959sx support AM and FM modes.
+On AM mode the AKC6955 and AKC6959sx work on LW, MW and SW.
+On FM mode they work from 64MHz to 222MHz;
+3. [PU2CLR KT0915 Arduino Library](https://pu2clr.github.io/KT0915/).
+The KT0915 is a DSP integrated circuit that provides full band receiver on FM and AM (MW/SW/LW).

 __The SI4844 is a 3.3V part.
 If you are not using a 3.3V version of Arduino, you have to use a kind of 5V to 3.3V converter.__ See [Hardware Requirements and Setup](https://github.com/pu2clr/SI4844#hardware-requirements-and-setup).

-## Summary
+## Contents

 1. [License Copyright](https://github.com/pu2clr/SI4844#mit-licence)
 2. [Your support is important](https://github.com/pu2clr/SI4844#your-support-is-important)